 After the recharge at work, the ride home was in high humidity and heat.
 I passed only one other rider who was also on a mountain bike and was very interested in the electric motor.
-He was surprised at the price, he may have been looking at brand name e-bikes which seem to start at twice as much.
+He was surprised at the price, he may have been looking at brand name e-bikes which seem to start at twice the cost.
 By the time I got home I was exhausted, slapped on the charger and went for a shower then a nap.

 The following weekend I thought I might check out the mountain bike trail, because of the commute shortcut potential.
 The trails wound through beautiful forest with wallabies bouncing about, hill climbs, wide tracks - it was actually wonderful.
 The motor assistance was excellent.
 I am sure I had a smile plastered to my face, even on some of the scary downhills.
 I really wanted to do that ride again this weekend, however a huge rain system settled in, and the region is under a flooding alert.
+Of course.